jtelms/dnd/elyrium.md

 *Baptism in the Blood.* The creature can use this ability on a single target, the target rolls a DC 10 WIS save, on a fail the target is affected by the *Charmed* status.
 The *Charmed* target also rolls a DC 10 CON save, on fail the target rolls a modifier on the *Rites of Remolding* table.

-*Bring Forth a Wellspring of Blood and Hate.* The creature can kill all *Brethren* creatures within 100ft. of the caster, summoning one *Avatar of Blood's Wrath*, for each 5 *Brethren* creatures killed by this ability the *Avatar of Blood's Wrath* gains one legendary action or one legendary resistance(can have a max of 3 each).
+*Bring Forth a Wellspring of Blood and Hate.* The creature can kill all *Brethren* creatures within 100ft. of the caster, summoning one *Avatar of Blood's Wrath*, for each 5 *Brethren* creatures killed by this ability the *Avatar of Blood's Wrath* gains one legendary action(can have a max of 3 each).

 ***Actions***
 ----